DSLR Remote Pro for Windows Help

 Once the camera and PC have been paired successfully DSLR Remote Pro will connect to the camera just like a normal wired USB connection.
 Please make sure no other software (e.g. Canon's EOS Utility) is running as this may prevent DSLR Remote Pro from connecting to the camera.

 In operation the wireless connection should work just the same as a normal wired USB connection and give full access to the camera's controls, live view etc. The wireless connection may be slower than a USB connection, particularly as the distance between the camera and computer or wireless access point increases.

-The USB port on the Canon EOS 6D is disabled when WiFi is enabled, so please remember to disable WiFi before attempting to connect to the camera via USB.
+Important: The camera's USB port is disabled when WiFi is enabled.
+Please make sure wifi is disabled on the camera before attempting to connect via USB.